HiEventsDev/Hi.Events/README.md

 - 🌐 **Multi-Language Support:** Support for multiple languages - `Coming Soon!`
 - 🎉 **And much more!**

+## 🚀 Getting Started

 For detailed installation instructions, please refer to our [documentation](https://hi.events/docs/installation).
 For a quick start, follow these steps:

-**Prerequisites:**

 > [!IMPORTANT]
 > Please ensure you have Docker and Docker Compose installed on your system.
 If not, you can download them from the official Docker website: [Docker](https://www.docker.com/get-started).